CriticalSolutionsNetwork/ADAuditTasks/help/Get-NetworkAudit.md

 # Get-NetworkAudit

 ## SYNOPSIS
-Discovers local network and runs port scans on all hosts found for specific or default sets of ports and displays MAC ID vendor info.
+Discovers the local network and runs port scans on all hosts found for specific or default sets of ports, displaying MAC ID vendor info.

 ## SYNTAX